Artesão molds create cookies with instant personality and need no embellishment. (but they sure are fun to decorate!)

-Two toned cookies may require a little patience and practice to achieve clean, defined edges between the different colors.
+Two-toned cookies may require a little patience and practice to achieve clean, defined edges between the different colors.

-Why not throw caution to the wind and add the colored dough at whim.
+Throw caution to the wind and add the colored dough at whim.
 Who knows what masterpiece you might create?

 Choose any one or a combination of these decoration options, and don’t be afraid to experiment.
 When it comes to decorating, there are no mistakes.
 Sometimes the best and most interesting results are born of an "oops!" moment.

 And remember, they're just COOKIES!
 Have fun and enjoy yourself.
-Better yet invite friends and family to join in and bake some memories together!
+Better yet, invite friends and family to join in and bake some memories together!

 And be sure to subscribe to our newsletter to receive exclusive offers.